ahmedkaludi/gn-publisher/readme.txt

 Bug reports for GN Publisher: Google News Compatible RSS Feeds are [welcomed on GitHub](https://github.com/ahmedkaludi/gn-publisher/issues/).
 Please note GitHub is not a support forum, and issues that aren't properly qualified as bugs will be closed.

+### PRO Version

+Take you Google News Feed experience to next level by using our [GN Publisher PRO](https://gnpublisher.com/pricing/#pricing) plugin which contains the following features.

+* Content Scraping Protection
+* Exclude Categories From Main Feed
+* Google News Sitemap
+* Compatibility with Flipboard.com
+* Compatibility with PublishPress Authors
+* Compatibility with Translate Press

 == Frequently Asked Questions ==